downfromthetrees/the_magic_eye/README.md

 MAGIC_EYE_BOT will let you know if your updates are sucessful.
 If you're having trouble with it you can use [this JSON validator](https://jsonformatter.curiousconcept.com/) for help.

+# Media types

+    "processImages": true,
+    "processAnimatedMedia": true,

+Self explanatory, individually turns on/off processing of images or animated media (i.e. gifs/videos which are detected by the thumbnail).

 ### Tolerance